player64/Interactive-Frontend-Development/README.md

 * Google autocomplete for destination search suggestion
 * Google maps for display a map and
 * Google places for display results and their details
-* Unsplash API for pulling the background image from random location defined in JS array

 ### Features to implement
 Display all results on the map currently the app allows displaying the results from one category only.
-The background isn't scaling very well on mobile.

 ## Technologies used
 * HTML5